digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-model.rst

 - fields and data types that define the contract payload information upon creation
 - `signatory <https://docs.daml.com/concepts/ledger-model/ledger-integrity.html#signatories-agreements-and-maintainers>`_, whose authorization is required for the creation of the contract
-- choices, which are actions that a `controller <https://docs.daml.com/daml-finance/reference/code-documentation/daml-finance-rst/Daml-Finance-Account-Account.html#module-daml-finance-account-account-19369#v:controllers>`_ can take on a contract
+- choices, which are actions that a :doc:`controller </daml-finance/reference/code-documentation/daml-finance-rst/Daml-Finance-Account-Account>` can take on a contract

 **Create a RejectedTransferOffer Template**

-1. Find 'Model.daml' in /app/daml/src/main/daml/Com/Daml/App/Template/.
+1. Find 'Model.daml' in ``/app/daml/src/main/daml/Com/Daml/App/Template/``.

    .. image:: images/daml-model-file-tree.png
       :width: 250px
+      :alt: Daml model file tree

-2. Find the template 'TransferOffer' in Model.daml.
+2. Find the ``template TransferOffer`` in Model.daml.

-3. Write a new RejectedTransferOffer template directly above the currently existing template TransferOffer.
-The new template is a composite of the TransferOffer template that extends the ability for providers, senders, and receivers to reject a transfer offer with a reason.
+3. Write a new ``RejectedTransferOffer`` template directly above the currently existing ``template TransferOffer``.
+The new template is a composite of the ``TransferOffer`` template that extends the ability for providers, senders, and receivers to reject a transfer offer with a reason.

    .. code-block:: daml
       :linenos: